jvis2010/jvis2010.github.io/essentialjava.md

 - Comments
 - Javadoc comments
 - Variables and Constants
-> Note: <br> In just about every programming language and programs, we have to keep track of many pieces of data email addresses, a date of birth, position of an image on the screen, current score in a game etc.
+> Note: <br> In just about every programming language and programs, we have to keep track of many pieces of data, such as marks in an exam, a date of birth, email addresses, position of an image on the screen, current score in a game etc.
 So we create variables to hold that data.
 A variable is a container, its you grabbing a little piece of computer memory and giving it a name, so that we can use it while our program is running.
 We create it, we name it, we put a value in it and we change the value as we need to.